Children Shouldn't Play with Dead Things: Plot

 The story focuses on a theatre troupe who travel by boat to a small island off the coast of Miami that is mainly used as a cemetery for deranged criminals, to have a night of fun and games.
 Their director Alan (Alan Ormsby), a twisted, sadistic individual, tells his group — whom he refers as his "children" — numerous stories relating to the island's history and buried inhabitants.

 Alan leads them to a cottage, where they are supposed to spend the night.
 He then opens a chest they have brought with him, puts on a mystical robe and prepares them for a summation at midnight, with threats of firing them if they do not do as he pleases.
 At midnight, using a grimoire, Alan begins a Satanic ritual to raise the dead after digging up the body of a man named Orville Dunworth (Seth Sklarey).
 Though the original intent of the ritual may have been just a joke, Alan appears disappointed that nothing happens.

 The party continues, and Alan goes to extremes to degrade the actors, using Orville's corpse for his own sick jokes.
 Then, however, animated by the fell ritual, the dead return to life and force the troupe to take refuge in the old house.
 Trapped, they conduct a plan to lure the zombies to the front of the house whilst one of the group, Paul, runs out the back to go get help.
 The plan doesn't work, as Paul is ambushed by a zombie and devoured.
 While crying over his loss, Terry is taken away by other zombies.

 In a last ditch effort, Alan attempts to read another spell from the book of the dead to return the zombies to their graves.
 It appears to work as the zombies begin to dissipate into the forest.
 However, they fail to abide by the rule of returning Orville's corpse to his grave, leading the zombies to re-emerge and ambush the group as they leave the house.
 Two members of the group, Jeff and Val are killed, whilst Alan and Anya retreat back to the house.
 Despite barricading the door, the zombies burst through, pursuing them up the stairs.
 In an effort to save himself, Alan throws Anya to the zombies; but the zombies continue to focus their attention on Alan and chase him up the stairs.
 Alan locks himself in the bedroom where he left Orville's corpse, but now finds Orville animated into unlife too.
 Orville attacks and brings down Alan, followed by the rest of the zombies crashing through the door.

 In the movie's closing credits, the zombies board Alan's boat as the lights of Miami shine in the background.

+Production

+Principal photography took place in Florida on a budget of $50,000.
+Filming was underway in Miami in September 1971.